 Derived from the Spanish word for woman (mujer), muxes (alternately spelled muxhes) generally represent people who are assigned male at birth and identify as different genders.
 Often, they even identify the muxe word itself with its own gender identity.
-The iterations among the muxe community and their self-identifications vary—some identify as male but are female-expressing, others identify as female and are more closely associated to western culture’s understanding of transgender.
+The iterations among the muxe community and their self-identifications vary – some identify as male but are female-expressing, while others identify as female and are more closely associated with Western culture’s understanding of transgender.
 Others defy gender entirely.
 But, in Mexican culture, the term “third gender” is often tacked to the muxe community.
 Because muxes have diverse identities, it’s difficult to find one definition or way to describe them.
-And culturally, that’s exactly how the muxe community seeks to live: labeless.
+And culturally, that’s exactly how the muxe community seeks to live: labelless.

 Mexican artist and anthropologist Lukas Avendaño said they still have doubts about references to a “third gender” to define muxes.
 “If a muxe aspires to be a woman or to identify as a woman, then it’s not a different gender,” they said.
 “In the muxe community, there are many layers and not all self-identify, or are identified in the same way.”

 Although celebrations like these show reverence and respect for the muxe community in the confines of the Zapotec, their acceptance is fairly limited to that region.
-Unlike Spanish, which assigns gender within its linguistic grammar, the Zapotec language is completely gender neutral.
-As a result, the community doesn’t associate people, objects, or actions to male or female.
-These linguistic differences make it difficult to translate muxes identities into other languages where there is a stronger reliance on gender in structuring even a simple sentence.
+Unlike Spanish, which assigns gender even to objects within its grammar, the Zapotec language is completely gender neutral.
+As a result, the community doesn’t associate people, objects or actions with the concepts of male or female.
+These linguistic differences make it difficult to translate muxes’ identities into other languages where there is a stronger reliance on gender in structuring even a simple sentence.

 In contrast, other rural areas in Mexico still live with limited definitions and gender stereotypes.
-It’s not dissimilar to the continued intolerance of trans and queer-identifying people across the globe—much like the U.S.’s ongoing battle over transgender bathroom bills, muxes in Mexico face similar backlash for using gender assigned restrooms.
+It’s not dissimilar to the continued intolerance of trans and queer-identifying people across the globe – much like the U.S.’s ongoing battle over transgender bathroom bills, muxes in Mexico face a similar backlash for using gender-assigned restrooms.

 Nevertheless, muxes continue to represent their community across the country.
 In 2003, Amaranta Gómez Regalado’s candidacy at age 25 in the México Posible party marked a national moment of pride and awareness for muxes.
-Despite the fact that Regalado was not elected into office, the now 41-year-old takes pride in leading the way for her community.
-For over a decade now, Regalado serves as a leading advocate in Mexico’s LGBTQ communities.
+Despite the fact that Regalado was not elected to office, the now 41-year-old takes pride in leading the way for her community.
+For over a decade now, Regalado has served as a leading advocate in Mexico’s LGBTQ communities.

 “I believe that it is vitally important that the people of this culture play an active part in the diffusion and defense of it,” Regalado wrote in an essay for Desacatos.

 Like Juchitán, communities around the world continue to advocate for universal understanding of gender fluidity.
-But the practices of these indigenous people lead by example—and they’ve done so for generations.
-While westerners are bogged down with words like male, female, transgender, gay, straight, bi, and so forth, muxes believe that a lack of distinctions is what makes them most original.
-Their simplification of gendered terms are just that: simple.
+But the practices of these indigenous people lead by example – and they’ve done so for generations.
+While Westerners are bogged down with words like male, female, transgender, gay, straight, bi and so forth, muxes believe that a lack of distinctions is what makes them most original.
+Their simplification of gendered terms is just that: simple.
 Rather than labels, muxes believe that their labels should be their own self-identifications, and that belief is what challenges most of the binary practices around gender identity today.